 Microchipping Services with Grand Avenue Veterinary Hospital

-Our veterinarian near West Des Moines offers microchipping for kittens and cats.
+Our veterinary clinic in West Des Moines offers microchipping for dogs and cats.

-It only takes a moment for your cat to bolt out the door or break away from his leash, and many lost cats never find their way home because they have no form of identification when they get away.
+It only takes a moment for your pet to bolt out the door or break away from his leash, and many lost pets never find their way home because they have no form of identification when they get away.

 Here is a closer look at how you can use a microchip to keep your pet safe.